secondparty/dipper/README.md

 Even templates and layouts can have YAML prepended to them.
 The point is, each page load in Statamic can result in quite a bit of YAML parsing.

-Statamic has shipped with two YAML parsers for quite a few versions:
+Statamic has traditionally shipped with two YAML parsers for quite some time:

 - SPYC (the last tagged release from February 2013)
 - Symfony (the latest version)

-Of the two, we've always prefered SPYC because it's faster and parsing for a friendlier version of the YAML spec.
+Of the two, we've always preferred SPYC because it's faster and is parsing for a friendlier version of the YAML spec.
 In the end, we leave the choice of parser up to users with the `_yaml_mode` setting.

 However, though SPYC is faster than Symfony, YAML parsing has found its way to the top of the bottleneck list for page rendering in Statamic.